Jason Parashuram Mohabir

 I was born and raised in Woodhaven, Queens, New York City, and have deep family roots in Guyana 🇬🇾.

-I am a second-year PhD student in the Computational Biology and Bioinformatics program at Duke University, where I am affiliated with Paul Magwene.
-My research focuses on evolutionary and population genomics, with an emphasis on fungal pathogens.
+I am a second-year PhD student in the Computational Biology and Bioinformatics program at Duke University, where I work with Paul Magwene.
+My research is in evolutionary genomics, with a focus on fungal pathogens and genome evolution.

 I studied Computer Science as an undergraduate at Columbia Engineering, where I was introduced to bioinformatics and worked on transposon-encoded CRISPR-Cas systems.

-Following my undergraduate degree, I worked at the Broad Institute of MIT & Harvard in the Genomic Center for Infectious Disease.
-There, I conducted research in medical mycology and vector-borne disease, and collaborated with the Guyana Ministry of Health to help develop a national pathogen surveillance program through the Harvard T.H.
-Chan School of Public Health.
+After college, I worked at the Broad Institute of MIT and Harvard in the Genomic Center for Infectious Disease.
+There, I contributed to research in medical mycology and vector-borne disease, and collaborated with the Guyana Ministry of Health through the Harvard T.H.
+Chan School of Public Health to support development of a national pathogen surveillance program.

-At Duke, my research training has included multiple rotations:
+At Duke, my research training has included rotations with:

-- Paul Magwene — mobile genetic elements in pathogenic fungi
+- Paul Magwene — mobile genetic elements and population genomics in pathogenic fungi

-- Amy Gladfelter — intrinsic disorder in fungal proteins and biophysical evolution
+- Amy Gladfelter — intrinsically disordered proteins and biophysical evolution in fungi

-- Anne Yoder — modeling gene flow and demographic history in mouse lemurs
+- Anne Yoder — gene flow and demographic history in mouse lemurs

 🔬 Research Directions